Category Archives: Places

 The Berlin Cathedral

-I actually got inside the night before but was not able to take pictures inside because one – it was disrespectful and second – it was not allowed I think but I still see some folks trying to sneak a picture or two…
+I actually got inside the night before, but I wasn’t able to take pictures inside for two reasons: firstly, it would have been disrespectful, and secondly, I believe it wasn’t allowed.
+However, I still saw some people trying to sneak a picture or two…

 The Urania World Clock is a large turret-style world clock located in the public square of Alexanderplatz in Mitte, Berlin.